rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH6.md

 	| Identifiern of typen
 ```

-Let's look at a simple example using unions, where we wish to define a nummeric type that is either a value of type `int` or `float` or a canonical value `Zero`:
+Let's look at a simple example using unions, where we wish to define a numeric type that is either a value of type `int` or `float` or a canonical value `Zero`:

 ```ocaml
 # type number =